 Beyond this economic element, the resilience of banknotes in the face of technological developments also comes from their intrinsic features.
 Antti Heinonen, former Director of Banknotes at the European Central Bank and current Chairman of the Banknote Ethics Initiative, notes that: “more than 1.7 billion people around the world have no access to a bank account.
 The informal economy represents about 30% of global added value.”
 Banknotes are indispensable to these people.

-There is also no other means of payment capable of the marvel of an immediate transaction: “Every electronic In cash management, refers to the action by which a very used banknote of legal tender is exchanged with another of equal value. is just one stage in a process and therefore subject to uncertainty”.
+There is also no other means of payment capable of the marvel of an immediate transaction: “Every electronic The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro. is just one stage in a process and therefore subject to uncertainty”.
 The recent bankruptcy of German giant Wirecard, unable to trace the location of EUR 1.9 billion, demonstrates this point.

 Antti Heinonen also points to the protection afforded by cash: “As long as there’s cash, there will be limits to the fees applied to electronic transactions.
 Remember that these instruments come from the private sector, which is not motivated primarily by the common good.”
 That applies particularly to international platforms, some of which offer their own cryptocurrency, such as Facebook with Libra.